t-systems-on-site-services-gmbh/german-wikipedia-text-corpus/README.md

     return True
 ```

-Now some hand crafted python tool was used for further processing: https://github.com/PhilipMay/de-wiki-text-corpus-tools/blob/master/process_wiki_files.py
+Now some hand-crafted python tool was used for further processing: https://github.com/PhilipMay/de-wiki-text-corpus-tools/blob/master/process_wiki_files.py
 - [SoMaJo](https://github.com/tsproisl/SoMaJo) was used for tokenization and sentence splitting
-- [spaCy](https://spacy.io/) and [gensim](https://radimrehurek.com/gensim/) also have been tested for tokenization and sentence splitting but have not been as good as SoMaJo for german language
+- [spaCy](https://spacy.io/) and [gensim](https://radimrehurek.com/gensim/) also have been tested for tokenization and sentence splitting but have not been as good as SoMaJo for German language
 - article headlines and some markup was removed

-Everything has been shuffled on sentence level with linux `shuf` command.
+Everything has been shuffled on sentence-level with linux `shuf` command.

 ## Download
 You can download the texts here: